 Andy Hageman teaches courses for the English department, Environmental Studies program, and Paideia first-year experience and capstones on ethics.
-Regular courses include American literature surveys and a course on the novel, film studies, and Paideia; his courses on EcoMedia and Science Fiction have been popular.
+His regular course offerings include Film, Film in Focus--Science Fiction, American Literary Traditions, and Writing for Media.

 Andy researches the intersections of ecology, technology, and ideology.
-He publishes on subjects that range from ecology and infrastructure in science fiction from around the world (China, Iceland, etc.) to Twin Peaks, Star Trek, and the poetry of Gary Snyder.
+He publishes scholarly projects on subjects that range from ecology and infrastructure in science fiction from the U.S. & China to Twin Peaks, recent interviews with Sofia Samatar and Berit Ellingsen, and the poetry of Gary Snyder.

 He lives in Decorah with his wife and two daughters.